allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Refuse to actively participate in group discussions or breakout rooms.
     * Deploy any kind of decision that's against codes of ethic
     * Mock a team member's decision
+    * Refuse to fix any bugs or technical issues in the project.

 ### Postmortems